danielescudero/mixed-reality/mixed-reality-docs/sf-academy-events.md

 **Register for this event [here](https://www.vrsconference.com/).**

 ---
+## Microsoft HoloLens & Windows Mixed Reality Meet-Up
+### October 15, 2018
+Let's keep on talking about HoloLens and Mixed Reality.
+This time it's about what it takes to make HoloLens apps, and an amazing new feature coming to HoloLens!.

+**Register for this event [here](https://www.meetup.com/hololens-mr/events/254664405/).**

+---
 ## VRS Summit
 ### October 18, 2018
 This Innovation Junto will explore a variety of the hottest topics and themes in technology & innovation.
 Top 5 Junto 2018 Themes: